 Pirate Radio Stations

 Radar Radio, a station in East London, is manned entirely by people who grew up listening to pirate radio and discovering new sounds.

-Radar attempts to capture the same energy and atmosphere that the presenters loved in their youth, without doing anything that’s “too illegal.”
-Stations like Radar stream independently online, attempting to avoid the issues that other pirate radio stations faced over the years.
+Radar attempts to capture the same energy and atmosphere that the presenters loved in their youth without doing anything that’s “too illegal.”
+Stations like Radar stream independently online, attempting to avoid the issues that other pirate radio stations have faced over the years.

 However, although these new digital stations aren’t as risky as their counterparts, they’re still dedicated to the growth of new music and genres.

-Because they’re technically broadcasting legally online, stations like Radar and Rinse are building identifiable brands that are popular throughout London and the rest of the UK.
+Because they’re technically broadcasting legally online, stations like Radar and Rinse are building identifiable brands popular throughout London and the rest of the UK.

 The commercial nature of these companies makes it easier for them to earn sponsorship from companies.
-Many pirate radio stations struggled to unlock the revenue opportunities that came from brand partnerships and advertising.
+Many pirate radio stations struggled to unlock the revenue opportunities from brand partnerships and advertising.

 What’s more, for those who still want the illicit edge of pirate radio that comes from groups broadcasting illegally, there are still stations out there.

 If you know where to look, you can find pirate stations hidden all across the UK.
-For most would-be pirate radio stations that broadcast legally today, being a pirate is more about being a “rebel” and delivering what listeners want than it is about being illegal for the sake of it.
+For most would-be pirate radio stations that broadcast legally today, being a pirate is more about being a “rebel” and delivering what listeners want than being illegal for its sake.

-However, some people still believe that there needs to be an “edge” to true pirate radio that comes from operating outside of the law.
+However, some people still believe there needs to be an “edge” to true pirate radio that comes from operating outside the law.

+Pirate Radio Stations